hkhatri241/scorelab.github.io/_posts/reading-group/2016-08-13-reading-group.markdown

 layout: reading-group
 categories: reading-group
 heading: SCoRe Reading Group
-introduction: This is the home page of SCoRe reading group.
-It's currently under development.
+introduction: Our group meets to discuss different research topics and papers in every week.
+This is the place where we gets to know the recent advancements in different areas of our interests.
 mailinglist: score-community@googlegroups.com
 mailinglisturl: http://groups.google.com/d/forum/score-community
 proposaltemplate: Suggested Proposal Template